kirannazarali/Practical-Application-1/README.md

 - It is advised to target drivers who visit a Coffee House at least once a month or identify regular customers.
 - Since the acceptance rate is higher at 10 AM and when passengers are Friend(s), coupons could be released around 10 AM, on holidays and weekends, or times when it is likely to have friend passengers.
-- Coffee House coupons should have an expiration of 1 day or 2 hours.
+- Coffee House coupons should have an expiration of 1 day rather than 2 hours.
 - To target more students, coupons should be given for coffee shops nearby less than 15 min. or 25 min.